 The biggest mistake is assuming that the more you use to treat a problem, the quicker it will go away.
 “I always tell people that skincare shouldn’t be that hard because if you use a few key ingredients consistently, you don’t need to buy 15 different products to get the result that you want.”

 When using hyaluronic acid and antioxidant serums, Dr. Finny doesn’t see a problem with using a few at a time.
 “If none of your serums are clogging your pores, your body should still be absorbing them.”
 He explains that the actual active ingredients, like vitamin C or peptides, are small.
 “The benefit of serums is that they have a high concentration of tiny ingredients that are actually doing the work, and if it’s dry on your skin (after applying the serum), it’s going somewhere.”

 “Hyaluronic acid is a very good moisturizer, so we tell people that the more times a day you moisturize the better your skin barrier is going to be,” says Dr. Finney.
+(We love the L’Oréal Paris Revitalift 1.5% Hyaluronic Acid Serum.)
 Similar logic applies to vitamin C. “While there’s a threshold as to how much of the antioxidant is actually helping your skin, if you’re out and about in the sun all day and you keep slathering on more vitamin C, that (along with broad-spectrum sunscreen and taking other sun protection measures of course!) is going to help protect your skin’s surface from free radical damage.”
-We recommend opting for vitamin C serums like the SkinCeuticals C E Ferulic or the Good (Skin) Days C’s the Day.
+We recommend the SkinCeuticals Silymarin CF.

 Photo Credit: Chaunte Vaughn